Deploying a Decision Optimization model with watsonx.ai Runtime¶

 This notebook runs on Python.

-Set up the Watson Machine Learning client
+• Set up the watsonx.ai client

-from ibm_watson_machine_learning import APIClient
+from ibm_watsonx_ai import APIClient

-Create a client instance
+Create a client instance¶

 # Instantiate a client using credentials

-client = APIClient(wml_credentials)
+client = APIClient(credentials)

 client.version

-Prepare your model archive
+Prepare your model archive¶

 Put the model.py file in a subdirectory and create a tar.gz file.
 The model consists of two parts: